akshayrmenon/senseglove_noetic/README.md

 vast amount of documentation, though it can be tedious to sort through its information.

 ### Setting up the workspace for the senseglove: ###
-1. Make sure you are on a Ubuntu 18.04 system (not necessary, but all code has been checked with docker images running in ubuntu).
+1. Make sure you are on a Ubuntu 20.04 system (not necessary, but all code has been checked with docker images running in ubuntu).
-2. Download ros-melodic as described in the ros-wiki.
+2. Download ros-noetic as described in the ros-wiki.
 3. clone our workspace by either using `git clone https://github.com/Adjuvo/senseglove_ros_ws.git` or through the webbrowser here on the Github website.
 4. install the following dependencies:
-    1. `sudo apt-get install ros-melodic-ros-control`
+    1. `sudo apt-get install ros-noetic-ros-control`
-    2. `sudo apt-get install ros-melodic-joint-trajectory-controller`
+    2. `sudo apt-get install ros-noetic-joint-trajectory-controller`
 5. Run: `sudo apt-get update`
 6. Run: `rosdep update`
 7. Run: `sudo apt-get upgrade`
 8. navigate, in the terminal, to the workspace folder
-9. source your workspace: `source /opt/ros/melodic/setup.bash`
+9. source your workspace: `source /opt/ros/noetic/setup.bash`
 10. Build your workspace: `catkin build`
     1. or if you prefer a different build tool use: `catkin_make`
     2. or use: `colcon build`
 11. after building, you can source the workspace itself by using `source devel/setup.bash`

 ## 2. General Usage: ##
-This repository is meant to present a solid foundation for using the senseglove in ROS Melodic.
+This repository is meant to present a solid foundation for using the senseglove in ROS noetic.
 As such it provides no concrete example projects.
 It does however provide the user with a few launch files, hardware.launch and senseglove_demo.launch which initiate the sensegloves.
 The senseglove_hardware_interface nodes which are called by these launch files do nothing more than using the senseglove API